23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Cream subway tiles with natural grout lines
+- Cream subway tile backsplash natural grout

-- Natural jute runner rug with fringe details
+- Natural jute runner rug with fringe

-- Woven basket storage set for pantry items
+- Woven basket storage set pantry

-- Vintage-inspired ceramic canisters with wood lids
+- Vintage ceramic canisters with wood lids

 DIY Paint Transformation